lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

 Unlike the previous example, it is not immediately obvious how we would prove this proposition without rewriting.
-In this case we are rewriting integers under the context of addition.
+In this case, we are rewriting integers under the context of addition.
 In fact, we can rewrite using `=` under any context.
 This is a very useful property of the `=` relation that is, unsurprisingly, not true for arbitrary relations.
-Now, we will move on to discuss exactly what kind of rewriting we can do with arbitrary relations and how we can do them.
+Now, we will move on to discuss how to generalize rewriting to arbitrary relations.

 ### Rewriting Under Arbitrary Equivalences